 (Note: Any errors must be located and corrected before preparing the financial statements.
 Financial Statements prepared from the trial balance are actually unadjusted statements.
 The purpose, content and format for each statement was presented in Chapter 1.
-The next chapter will address adjustments)
+The next chapter will address adjustments).

-- E. Searching for and Correcting Errors - 1.
-Approach to correcting errors depends on the kind of error and when it is discovered. - 2.
-Correcting entries may be necessary. - F. Using a Trial Balance to Prepare Financial Statements - 1.
-Income statement reports revenues earned less expenses incurred over a period of time. - 2.
-Statement of retained earnings conveys how retained earnings change over the reporting period.
-Net income (or net loss) is added (subtracted) from the beginning balance of retained earnings and dividends are subtracted. - 3.
-Balance sheet shows the financial position at a point in time and includes assets, liabilities and ending retained earnings balance. - G. Presentations Issues - 1.
-Dollar signs are not used in journals and ledgers but are used in financial statements and trial balance. - 2.
+- E. Presentation Issues - 1.
+Dollar signs are not used in journals and ledgers but do appear in financial statements and other reports such as a trial balance. - 2.
 Usual practice on statements is to put dollar signs before the first and last number in each column. - 3.
 Commas are optional except for financial reports were they are always used. - 4.
-Companies commonly round to the nearest dollar, or even higher levels. - 5.
+Companies commonly round in reports to the nearest dollar, or even higher levels. - 5.
 Double rule the final total(s) on the financial statements.